kaleb-asfaw/Scheme-Intepreter/README.md

 Scheme is a dialect of the Lisp family of programming languages.
 It was created during the 1970s at the MIT Computer Science and Artificial Intelligence Laboratory (MIT CSAIL).
-This repository is a Python implementation of a Scheme Interpreter, which is Turing-complete, and supports basic programming fundamentals, including arithmetic operations, variables, if-else statements, lambda expressions, functions, recursion, iteration, file imports, and so much more.
+This repository is a Python implementation of a Scheme Interpreter, which is Turing-complete, and supports basic programming fundamentals, including arithmetic operations, variables, if-else statements, lambda expressions, functions (w/ lexical scoping), recursion, iteration, file imports, and so much more.
 Below is a guide on basic Scheme syntax so that anyone can use the interpreter:

                                                               Python                 Scheme